gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ### Rename `boundActionCreators` to `actions`

 `boundActionCreators` is deprecated in v2.
-You can continue using it, but it’s recommended that you rename it to `actions`.
+You can continue using it, but it's recommended that you rename it to `actions`.

 ### Rename `pathContext` to `pageContext`